Roger Stevens (diplomat)

-Sir Roger Bentham Stevens, GCMG (8 June 1906 – 20 February 1980) was a British academic, diplomat and civil servant.
+Sir Roger Bentham Stevens, GCMG (8 June 1906 – 20 February 1980) was a British diplomat and civil servant who later served as Vice-Chancellor of the University of Leeds.

-Life
+Early life and education

 Stevens was born 8 June 1906.
 He was educated at Wellington College and Queen's College, Oxford.
-He married his first wife, Constance Hallam Hipwell (died 1976), in 1931, and they later had a son, Bryan Constant Sebastian Bentham Stevens.
-His second wife was Jane Chandler (née Irving), whom he married in 1977.
-He died on 20 February 1980, and she deposited his papers in the Churchill Archives, University of Cambridge in 1984.

 Diplomatic career

 In 1928 Stevens entered the UK Consular Service, serving in Buenos Aires, New York City, Antwerp, Denver, and the Foreign Office in London.

 In 1951 he was appointed British Ambassador to Sweden, then in 1954, British Ambassador to Persia.
 He wrote two books on Persia, The Land of the Great Sophy (1962) and First View of Persia (1964), and continued to contribute to academic journals on the same subject in later life.
 In 1958 he returned to London as Deputy Under-Secretary of State, Foreign Office, until 1963.

-Other activities
+Later career

-In 1963 he took up the position of Vice-Chancellor of the University of Leeds which he held until 1970.
-Other positions were:
+In 1963 Stevens was appointed Vice-Chancellor of the University of Leeds in succession to Charles Morris, Baron Morris of Grasmere.
+He remained at Leeds until 1970 when he was in turn succeeded by Edward Boyle, Baron Boyle of Handsworth.